Breakmit/Datapacks/Butching/README.md

 # Butching Datapack

-This datapack provides an alternative system for meat in minecraft
+This datapack made for the second datapacking jam of the MC Datapacks server provides an alternative system for meat in minecraft

 ## Features
 * Datapack for Minecraft 1.15